Mobile Device Vulnerability Management Flows¶

 algindicating ECDSA NIST P-256 - JOSE Header

-kid: A key identifier for mdvm_attestation_pubk - JWT Claim
+kid: containing a key identifier for mdvm_attestation_pubk - JWT Claim

 expcontaining the expiry time of the MDVM token - JWT Claim